ravennevermoreneverless/obsidian/0.1 — flash notes/october, november, december plans (maybe).md

 - "***Guitar Song***" — *Frou Frou* song cover
 - convert tags to bases (each)
 - allot at least 1 hour of social media presence
-- post on ravenowsky thrice a day!!!!!!
+- post on ravenowsky at least twice a day!!!!!!
 - edit albums already added
 	- before can add new media 2025 (convert to bases)
 - rock albums edit first (convert to bases)